 An auto wrecker or recycler must register as a second-hand dealer but does not need a motor car trader’s licence to:

 - buy only exempt vehicles

 - buy only written-off, incomplete or damaged vehicles that can never be returned to the road

 - sell such vehicles for scrap metal or parts

 - exclusively buy and sell car parts.

-For more information about applying for a motor car trader’s licence and exempt vehicles, view our Motor car traders licensing section.
+For more information about applying for a motor car trader’s licence and exempt vehicles, view Motor car traders licensing.